WPTechInnovation/wpw-doc-dev/docs/dotnet.md

 If you want to contribute, clone the repository and create a branch.
 Once you've made your changes, create a pull request.
 We'll review your code, and if accepted it will be merged into the code base.
 It's worth checking out the [Internal Structure of Worldpay Within](internal-structure) and [Sample Service Messaging](sample-service-messaging) pages if you want to learn more about how Worldpay Within works.

 You can also [raise an issue in GitHub](https://github.com/WPTechInnovation/worldpay-within-sdk/issues), or contact us directly at [Innovation@Worldpay.com](mailto:innovation@worldpay.com).
-You can also reach out to us on our [Slack channel](http://iotpay.slack.com).